ues-io/uesio/docs/redux/README.md

 {
     ids: [ 343, 344 ],
     entities: {
-        "343": {
+        343: {
-            "title": "Learn CSS Grid",
+            title: "Learn CSS Grid",
-            "content": "In this post we will discuss about the..."
+            content: "In this post we will discuss about the..."
         },
-        "344": {
+        344: {
-            "title": "Flexboxes are so handy",
+            title: "Flexboxes are so handy",
-            "content": "A flexbox is a container whose elements..."
+            content: "A flexbox is a container whose elements..."
         }
     }
 }
 ```

-This conversion make data access much more efficient in the reducer.
-Let's have an example for deleting a record in the redux store.
+This conversion makes **data access** much more **efficient** in the reducer.
+Let's have an example for deleting a record in the Redux store.

 ```
 const reducer = (state, action) => {